AN AMERICAN ICON

 • 1991 •

-Corporate headquarters relocates to Phoenix, AZ yet the factory in Michigan City, IN continues to operate.
+Headquarters relocates to Phoenix, AZ while the factory in Michigan City, IN continues to operate.
 While nearly all housewares companies based in America move production offshore to capitalize on low labor costs, Bromwell keeps production local due to its faith in the creativity and productivity of American workers.
-But as lower cost imports make their way onto the shelves of big box retail stores, demand for the company’s products slowly declines throughout the 1990s and 2000s, and sales consistently drop year after year.
+Lower cost imports make their way onto the shelves of big box retail stores, and demand for the company's products decline throughout the 1990s and 2000s.

 • 2010 •

 With sales at an all-time low, Bromwell Housewares nearly files bankruptcy and disappears into history.
-New ownership steps in with a bold turnaround plan to revitalize the failing company which was once a household name.
-Due to unsafe conditions, the Michigan City factory is closed.
-The product line is reduced, product quality is improved, and new distribution channels are established.
-The brand is renamed and repositioned to Jacob Bromwell®, and focused solely on producing top-of-the-line, handcrafted products.
-In keeping with the brand’s authenticity, the Jacob Bromwell® logo becomes our founder's actual signature, made with his own hand.
+New ownership steps in to revitalize the failing company which was once a household name.
+The Michigan City factory is closed due to unsafe worker conditions, while the product line is reduced and quality is vastly improved.
+The newly renamed Jacob Bromwell® brand is focused solely on producing best-in-class products.

 The Move to Markle, IN.